igorskyflyer/commoji/README.md

 `:emoji: (tag): verb + object`

-All the elements except the `object` should be taken from the tables above.
+All the elements except the `object` should be taken from the tables below.
 While the `object` is free-form, it should ideally be a concise, semantically clear noun phrase.
 See additional recommendations for the [`object`](#-object) below.

 <br>